-Google delays workers’ return to office, mandates vaccines
+Google delays return to office, mandates vaccines

 “This extension will allow us time to ramp back into work while providing flexibility for those who need it,” Pichai wrote.

-Pichai also disclosed that once offices are fully reopened, everyone working there will have be vaccinated.
-The requirement will be first imposed at Google’s Mountain View, Calif. headquarters and other U.S. offices before being extended to the more than 40 other countries where the company operates.
+And Pichai disclosed that once offices are fully reopened, everyone working there will have be vaccinated.
+The requirement will be first imposed at Google’s Mountain View, Calif. headquarters and other U.S. offices before being extended to the more than 40 other countries where the Google operates.

-The vaccine mandate will be adjusted to adhere to the laws and regulators of each location, Picahi wrote, and exceptions will be made for medical and other “protected” reasons.
+The vaccine mandate will be adjusted to adhere to the laws and regulators of each location, Pichai wrote, and exceptions will be made for medical and other “protected” reasons.

+“Getting vaccinated is one of the most important ways to keep ourselves and our communities healthy in the months ahead,” Pichai explained.

+Google’s decision to require vaccines to be in the office comes on the heels of similar moves affecting hundreds of thousands government workers in California and New York as part of stepped-up measures to fight the Delta variant.

 Google’s decision to extend its remote-work follows a similar move by another technology powerhouse, Apple, which recently moved its return-to-office plans from September to October, too.